Oscan language

 Oscan is an extinct Indo-European language of southern Italy.
 The language is in the Osco-Umbrian or Sabellic branch of the Italic languages.
-Oscan is therefore a close relative of Umbrian.
+Oscan is therefore a close relative of Umbrian and South Picene.

-Oscan was spoken by a number of tribes, including the Samnites, the Aurunci (Ausones), and the Sidicini.
+Oscan was spoken by a number of tribes, including the Samnites, the Lucani, the Aurunci (Ausones), and the Sidicini.
 The latter two tribes were often grouped under the name "Osci".
 The Oscan group is part of the Osco-Umbrian or Sabellic family, and includes the Oscan language and three variants (Hernican, Marrucinian and Paelignian) known only from inscriptions left by the Hernici, Marrucini and Paeligni, minor tribes of eastern central Italy.
-Adapted from the Etruscan alphabet, the Central Oscan alphabet was used to write Oscan in Campania and surrounding territories from the 5th century BCE until possibly the 1st century CE.
+Adapted from the Etruscan alphabet, the Central Oscan alphabet was used to write Oscan in Campania and surrounding territories from the 5th century BCE until at least the 1st century CE.

 Evidence

 Oscan is known from inscriptions dating as far back as the 5th century BCE.
 The most important Oscan inscriptions are the Tabula Bantina, the Oscan Tablet or Tabula Osca, and the Cippus Abellanus.
 In Apulia, there is evidence that ancient currency was inscribed in Oscan (dating to before 300 BCE) at Teanum Apulum.
 Oscan graffiti on the walls of Pompeii indicate its persistence in at least one urban environment well into the 1st century of the common era.

 In total, as of 2017, there were 800 found Oscan texts, with a rapid expansion in recent decades.
 Oscan was written in various scripts depending on time period and location, including the "native" Oscan script, the South Oscan script which was based on Greek, and the ultimately prevailing Roman Oscan script.